Property tax: Medieval times

-In England in the 11th century the taxes on land were paid by peasants who rented that land from its owner.
+In England in the 11th century, the taxes on land were paid by peasants who rented that land from its owner.
 The more productive the land was the higher the rent was.
 During the 1070s, William the Conqueror established an early form of land taxation.
 It was common that cities kept records of the owner of the property.
 Each parcel was measured and estimated.
-Later, after 1215, King John was limited in his power to raise revenue, so from this point taxes could be collected only with permission of his barons.
-After 1290 normal people started paying this type of tax based on the location of the property (higher for those in cities and lower for rural residents) In 16th century even the King's own land was also taxed.
-The King's power of taxation became even weaker right after 1689 when the new law was introduced meaning that he could not tax without Parliament's permission.
+Later, after 1215, King John was limited in his power to raise revenue, so from this point, taxes could be collected only with the permission of his barons.
+After 1290 normal people started paying this type of tax based on the location of the property (higher for those in cities and lower for rural residents) In 16th century, even the King's own land was also taxed.
+The King's power of taxation became even weaker right after 1689 when the new law was introduced, meaning that he could not tax without Parliament's permission.